Subscribe to the Blog

 Benefits of Flag Football

 This type of football is an excellent cardio workout since you're spending a lot of time running across the field.
 Plus, you're getting a workout in your arms, shoulders and back by throwing and receiving passes.
 That said, your physical health isn't the only component that improves when playing flag football.
-Working as part of a time strengthens your social skills, which directly benefits your mental health.
+Working as part of a team strengthens your social skills, which directly benefits your mental health.
 With a boost in your physical and mental health, there's an overall improvement in your mood, as well!

 Whether you're a casual football fan or an avid player, flag football can connect you with a community of fellow football lovers and help you work out in a fun and exciting way.